Group schemes of square free order: Proof of Theorem 1.1.

+{\bf Lemma 2.10.} --- \emph{Let $S$ be a scheme and let $G$ be a finite flat finitely presented $S$-group scheme of square free order.
+If, for $\iota=1, 2$, either writes $G$ as extension of a finite \'{e}tale $S$-group scheme by a finite flat finitely presented $S$-group scheme, then there is a third such extension with $G'=G'_1\cap G'_2$.}

-\emph{d}) The intersection $G'=G'_1\cap G'_2$ is a closed finitely presented normal sub-$S$-group scheme of $G$.
+\begin{proof} The intersection $G'=G'_1\cap G'_2$ is a finitely presented normal closed sub-$S$-group scheme of $G$.
 It remains to show that $G'$ is flat over $S$ and that the quotient $G''=G/G'$, which is then representable by a finite flat finitely presented $S$-group scheme, is \'{e}tale over $S$.

 The assertion being local on $S$, one may assume $S$ affine, then by a ``passage \`{a} la limite'', noetherian and local, then by completion along its closed point, complete, and finally by reduction to each of its closed sub-schemes of finite lengths, artin local.
 Let the closed point of $S$ be $s$ and let $G_s^o$ be the identity component of $G_s=G\times_Ss$.
 Consider the canonical exact sequence